MicrosoftDocs/windows-itpro-docs/windows/manage/manage-privacy-for-windows-10-in-your-company.md

 No user content, such as user files or communications, is gathered at the Security telemetry level, and we take steps to avoid gathering any information that directly identifies a company or user, such as name, email address, or account ID.
 However, in rare circumstances, MSRT information may unintentionally contain personal information.
 For instance, some malware may create entries in a computer’s registry that include information such as a username, causing it to be gathered.
 MSRT reporting is optional and can be turned off at any time.

 To set the telemetry level to Security, use a management policy (Group Policy or MDM) or by manually changing the setting in the registry.
-For more info, see the [Manage your telemetry settings](#BKMK_UTC) section of this article.
+For more info, see the [Manage your telemetry settings](#bkmk-utc) section of this article.

-### Basic level
+### <a href="" id="bkmk-utc-basic"></a>Basic level

 The Basic level gathers a limited set of info that’s critical for understanding the device and its configuration.
 This level also includes the Security level info.
 This level helps to identify problems that can occur on a particular device hardware or software configuration.
 For example, it can help determine if crashes are more frequent on devices with a specific amount of memory or that are running a particular driver version.